Kaljurand/K6nele/README.md

     ANDROID_HOME=${HOME}/myapps/android-sdk/

-Create the file `gradle.properties` containing the lines:
+In order to change your build environment create the file `gradle.properties` at a location pointed to by the environment variable `GRADLE_USER_HOME`.
+This will extend and override the definitions found in the `gradle.properties` that is part of the release.
+Add e.g.

     org.gradle.jvmargs=-Xmx1536m
     org.gradle.parallel=true
-    android.enableD8=true
-    android.useAndroidX=true
-    android.enableJetifier=true
-    # Using the default ("false") for now because "true" actually makes the APK bigger for some reason
+    # Experimental (makes the APK a bit smaller)
-    # android.enableR8.fullMode=true
+    android.enableR8.fullMode=true

 Build the Kõnele app